- How other filters work

 Few results because of data coverage

-Cause: Not every domain has Open PageRank, Brand Score, or Trustpilot data.
+Cause: Not every domain has Open PageRank or Brand Score data.

 Fix: Remember the note at the top (“Not every report has this data…”).
 For other domains, rely on the rest of the search filters.